EvilAngel00/TWEB-Project01/documentation/Technical Documentation.md

 MongoDB aggregates data under the form of *collections* of similar objects which can then be retrieved easily through simple queries.

-Within the context of our project, we manipulate JSON data that can be persisted through MongoDB.
+Within the context of our project, we manipulate JSON data that can be persisted through MongoDB and accessible through REST calls to the API.

 #### [Mongoose](http://mongoosejs.com/)

 Our project is written in Javascript and Mongoose is a plug-in used with Node.js which allows us to easily perform CRUD operations on our database.
-The Angular-Fullstack generator delivers us a fully functional architecture with a connection to a database and a very simple generation of collections through the creation of *endpoints*.
+The Angular-Fullstack generator delivers us a fully functional architecture with a connection to a database and a very simple generation of collections through the creation of API *endpoints*.

 On top of that, we can use AngularJS directives such as `$http.get()` and `$http.post()` that use Mongoose as middleware to perform CRUD operations.